Python-PyQt/PyQt6-Docs/descriptions/QtCore/QFileInfo-c.rst

 Performance Considerations
 --------------------------

-Some of :sip:ref:`~PyQt6.QtCore.QFileInfo`'s functions query the file system, but for performance reasons, some functions only operate on the file name itself.
-For example: To return the absolute path of a relative file name, :sip:ref:`~PyQt6.QtCore.QFileInfo.absolutePath` has to query the file system.
+Some of :sip:ref:`~PyQt6.QtCore.QFileInfo`'s functions have to query the file system, but for performance reasons, some functions only operate on the path string.
+For example: To return the absolute path of a relative entry's path, :sip:ref:`~PyQt6.QtCore.QFileInfo.absolutePath` has to query the file system.
 The :sip:ref:`~PyQt6.QtCore.QFileInfo.path` function, however, can work on the file name directly, and so it is faster.

-To speed up performance, :sip:ref:`~PyQt6.QtCore.QFileInfo` also caches information about the file.
-Because files can be changed by other users or programs, or even by other parts of the same program, there is a function that refreshes the file information: :sip:ref:`~PyQt6.QtCore.QFileInfo.refresh`.
-If you want to switch off a :sip:ref:`~PyQt6.QtCore.QFileInfo`'s caching and force it to access the file system every time you request information from it call :sip:ref:`~PyQt6.QtCore.QFileInfo.setCaching`\ (false).
-If you want to make sure that all information is read from the file system, use :sip:ref:`~PyQt6.QtCore.QFileInfo.stat`.
+:sip:ref:`~PyQt6.QtCore.QFileInfo` also caches information about the file system entry it refers to.
+Because the file system can be changed by other users or programs, or even by other parts of the same program, there is a function that refreshes the information stored in :sip:ref:`~PyQt6.QtCore.QFileInfo`, namely :sip:ref:`~PyQt6.QtCore.QFileInfo.refresh`.
+To switch off a :sip:ref:`~PyQt6.QtCore.QFileInfo`'s caching (that is, force it to query the underlying file system every time you request information from it), call :sip:ref:`~PyQt6.QtCore.QFileInfo.setCaching`\ (false).

+Fetching information from the file system is typically done by calling (possibly) expensive system functions, so :sip:ref:`~PyQt6.QtCore.QFileInfo` (depending on the implementation) might not fetch all the information from the file system at construction.
+To make sure that all information is read from the file system immediately, use the :sip:ref:`~PyQt6.QtCore.QFileInfo.stat` member function.

 :sip:ref:`~PyQt6.QtCore.QFileInfo.birthTime`, :sip:ref:`~PyQt6.QtCore.QFileInfo.fileTime`, :sip:ref:`~PyQt6.QtCore.QFileInfo.lastModified`, :sip:ref:`~PyQt6.QtCore.QFileInfo.lastRead`, and :sip:ref:`~PyQt6.QtCore.QFileInfo.metadataChangeTime` return times in *local time* by default.
 Since native file system API typically uses UTC, this requires a conversion.
 If you don't actually need the local time, you can avoid this by requesting the time in :sip:ref:`~PyQt6.QtCore.QTimeZone.Initialization.UTC` directly.